Hardonian/JobForge/README.md

 JobForge routes autonomous agent workloads through PostgreSQL.
 No Redis, no Kafka, no message bus—just SQL, RPC, and determinism.

-Built for engineers who want agents that actually complete work, not just start it.
+Built for engineers who need agents that complete work with observability and guarantees.

 ## What It Does